marcglasberg/flutter_layout_article/README.md

 # Flutter: The Advanced Layout Rule Even Beginners Must Know

-When a beginner asks you why some widget with `width: 100` is not 100 pixels wide, the default answer is to tell them to put that widget inside of a `Center`, right?
+When someone learning Flutter asks you why some widget with `width:100` is not 100 pixels wide, the default answer is to tell them to put that widget inside of a `Center`, right?

 **Don't do that!**